Force over Distance: Chapter 16

 Young looked at him.

 “Well, kind of,” Eli admitted.
-“Yeah, okay, that’s exactly what he did.
+“Yeah, okay, that’s exactly what he did, dammit.
 I’m also not totally sure about this, but I think—crap.”
-Eli stared at the laptop, his brows furrowed.
+Eli furrowed his brows at Rush’s laptop.

 “What?”
 Young did his best to keep the dread out of his voice.